openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 #### Example Credential

-The following is an JWT-based W3C Verifiable Credential that will be used through this section.
+The following is a JWT-based W3C Verifiable Credential that will be used through this section.

 <{{examples/credentials/jwt_vc.json}}